rickhowe/diffchar.vim/README.md

 terminal, the deleted unit is highlighted with the strike instead and `[+`, `+]`, `[-`, and `-]` are eliminated.
 This command tries to shorten some equivalent units and show `...` instead, if the line is too long to fit on the command line.
+The line number is shown if `number` or `relativenumber` option is set in the window.
 When [!] is used, nothing is shorten and all lines are displayed.

 This plugin traces the differences based on a `g:DiffUnit`.
 Its default is 'Word1' and it handles a \w\\+ word and a \W character as a difference unit.